vkoskinen/vkoskinen.github.io/js/leaflet.offline/README.md

 For running the example locally, you'll need to clone the project and run:

 ```
-npm i && npm run build
-cd docs
-npm install && npm run serve
+npm install
+npm start
 ```
+Visit http://localhost:3000/ and watch the page reload when you change.

 You can test your code with `npm test`.
 Please configure eslint in your editor if you wish to contribute.

 **pull requests welcome**

-Please one feature at a time, if you can split your PR, please do so.

-Also, do not mix a feature with package updates.

 ## Api